 While you want to check over any warranty’s conditions, you want to be particularly careful when you’re paying extra for it.
 The length of the coverage in both mileage and years should be spelled out.
 Make sure parts and labor are covered.
 You should also find out if wear-and-tear is included in the warranty.

 If you go with a third-party warranty supplier, verify that the company is reputable and in good financial health.
 If the company is dishonest or goes out of business, you’re out of luck.
-Be sure to check the comments at the Better Business Bureau and Standard and Poor’s ratings.
+Be sure to check the comments at the Better Business Bureau.